Input-to-state stabilization of linear systems under data-rate constraints: Communication and control strategy

 \section{Communication and control strategy}

-In this section, we describe the communication and control strategy, assuming that suitable approximations of the reachable sets of the state are available at all sampling times (these approximations are constructed in Section~\ref{sec:reach}).
+In this section, we present the communication and control strategy used to establish Theorem~\ref{thm:main}, assuming that suitable approximations of the reachable sets of the state are available at all sampling times (their constructions are deferred to Section~\ref{sec:reach}).